Skip to main content

 URL format

-Every REST request targets a path in your database, with .json appended:
+Every REST request targets a path in a database, with .json appended.
+The database goes in the subdomain, separated from your project ID by --:

 For example, to access /players/alice in the my-game database of project chess-app: